 D) Create a map with an image background, your two digitized layers, your name, a title, scale bar, and north arrow, and export as a pdf.
 Use the naming/file saving conventions described in the Deadlines section for this week.
 Remember, you can get an image background for your output from the ArcGIS standard backgrounds, or from the class images, but you must digitize from the NorthCampus_leafoff2017 image.

 One final note for this week, in this and all assignments and conduct, you're expected to understand and follow the Student Code of Conduct and Academic Integrity.
 Read it and let the instructors know if you don't understand any parts.

 Week 1 Deadlines

-Turn in assignments on the Course Canvas Site, unless specified otherwise.
+Turn in assignments on the Course Canvas Site, for now, we'll start submitting assignments to both Canvas and an ArcGIS Online Story Map in about a month.
 Some activities are due the same week as assigned, but typically they are due the week after their assignment.